nyu-dh/website/source/_projects/covid-collections.md

 featured: true
 category: DH Seed Grant Recipient
 tags:
-- Catalog
+- catalog
-- Dataset
+- dataset
-- Public Humanities
+- public-humanities
 cohort_year: '2021'
 abstract: 'As COVID-19 began to dominate the global agenda during the spring of 2020, museums, libraries, and archives around the world announced efforts to document